luke-feeney/Are-we-wrong-about-Web3-/README.md

 # Were-we-wrong-about-Web3?

-This is a narrative about our dialectical struggle with Web3 and Not-Web3.
+This is a narrative about our dialectical struggle between Web3 and Not-Web3.
+We'd like to find a synthesis; however, we're not sure that we will.

 <p align="center">
 <img src="https://github.com/terminusdb/terminusdb-web-assets/blob/master/blogs/hightower.JPG">